ibm-ecm/datacap-developer-kit/README.md

 # datacap-developer-kit
 This repository is for the IBM Datacap Developer kit.

+IBM Datacap 9.1.10,
+IBM Datacap 9.1.10 iFix 1:
+The development kits have been updated to be compatible with the IBM Datacap 9.1.10 iFix 1 release.
+(Mandatory to be built on top of IBM Datacap 9.1.10 ifix 001.)

 IBM Datacap 9.1.9,
 IBM Datacap 9.1.9 iFix 8:
 The development kits have been updated to be compatible with the IBM Datacap 9.1.9 iFix 8 release.
 (Mandatory to be built on top of IBM Datacap 9.1.9 ifix 008.)